pyeve/eve/docs/features.rst

 ~~~~~~~~~~
 Soft deleting a versioned document creates a new version of that document with
 ``_deleted`` set to ``true``.
 A GET request to the deleted version will recieve
-a ``410 Gone`` response as described above, while previous versions will
+a ``404 Not Found`` response as described above, while previous versions will
 continue to respond with ``200 OK``.
 Responses to ``?version=diff`` or
 ``?version=all`` will include the deleted version as if it were any other.